MicrosoftDocs/memdocs/memdocs/get-support.md

   - Desktop Analytics
   - Endpoint analytics for Configuration Manager devices
   - Tenant attach for Configuration Manager devices
-  - [Co-management workloads](./configmgr/comanage/workloads.md) with Configuration Manager as the management authority

   For issues with **on-premises Configuration Manager**, open your case at [www.support.microsoft.com](https://support.microsoft.com).

 - **Co-management**:
-  - Enabling co-management for Intune devices
-  - [Co-management workloads](./configmgr/comanage/workloads.md) with Intune as the management authority
+  - [Co-management workloads](./configmgr/comanage/workloads.md) with Configuration Manager as the management authority

 - **Microsoft Managed Desktop**:

+  *This tile is available only to Microsoft Managed Desktop customers.*

-  - Information requests on the Microsoft Managed Desktop tenant or configuration vChange requests to the configuration of Microsoft Managed Desktop devices
+  - Information requests for the Microsoft Managed Desktop tenant or configuration
+  - Change requests to the configuration of Microsoft Managed Desktop devices
   - Reporting an incident or outage

-  For more information, see [Support for Microsoft Managed Desktop](/microsoft-365/managed-desktop/service-description/support.md?view=o365-worldwide&preserve-view=true).
+  If you are a Microsoft Managed Desktop (MMD) customer, selecting the MMD tile for MMD related issues will take you to the Service Requests page.
+For more information on Service Requests, see [Admin support for Microsoft Managed Desktop](/microsoft-365/managed-desktop/working-with-managed-desktop/admin-support.md?view=o365-worldwide&preserve-view=true).

 > [!TIP]
 > Help and Support might fail to open for newly created tenants, and the following message is presented: